InfoLab-SKKU/DES4Depression/README.md

 - **Metrics Results**:

-  - The `regressionLayer.ipynb` file can be used for the Scale Prediction task.
+  - The `regressionLayer.ipynb` file in the code folder can be used for the Scale Prediction task.
   - Run the code sequentially from **Start** up to before **Regression Training**.
   - Then, run **Regression Training** to get the metrics.